toltalchaos/shop-os/README.md

 - To login to Firebase CLI: `firebase login`
 - To enable webframeworks flag: `firebase experiments:enable webframeworks`
 - To initialize Firebase in your project: `firebase init`
+  - Detected an existing SvelteKit codebase in the current directory, should we use this? `Yes`
 - To deploy: `firebase deploy`

 - firebase console allows you to add a custom domain if a person so wishes. this can be done retroactively